Covehithe: Present day

 Modern Covehithe has a population of around 20.
 The parish of Covehithe has been combined for ecclesiastical purpose with that of neighbouring Benacre.
-The area is largely used for agriculture and has formed part of the Benacre Estate since 1742 and owned by the Gooch family since 1746."Covehithe", Parish profile, Suffolk Heritage Explorer.
-Retrieved 2016-08-29.
+The area is largely used for agriculture and has formed part of the Benacre Estate since 1742 and owned by the Gooch family since 1746.

 A P. D. James mystery, Death in Holy Orders, was set in Covehithe, and a television episode was filmed at the church ruins, and in 1999–2000 an adaptation of David Copperfield filmed a boat beach scene on the beach nearby.
 The village also featured in W. G. Sebald's The Rings of Saturn, a record of the author's journey on foot through coastal East Anglia.
 The Monty Python sketch "The First Man to Jump the Channel" was partly filmed at Covehithe beach.